fakemk/soc-lab-linux-ssh-incident/00_README.md/README.md

 # SOC Lab – Linux SSH Incident Investigation

 ## Overview
-This lab documents a SOC Level 1 investigation of a Linux SSH compromise using Splunk and auditd logs.
+TThis lab documents a SOC Level 1 investigation of a Linux SSH compromise involving brute-force authentication, privilege escalation, and persistence, using Splunk and auditd logs.

 ## Scenario
 A phishing attack resulted in credential compromise of a CEO account.